-In February 2016, the FASB issued a new accounting standard that will require that an entity recognize lease assets and lease liabilities on its balance sheet for leases in excess of one year that were previously classified as operating leases under U.S. GAAP.
+In February 2016, the Financial Accounting Standards Board ("FASB") issued a new accounting standard that will require that an entity recognize lease assets and lease liabilities on its balance sheet for leases in excess of one year that were previously classified as operating leases under U.S. GAAP.
 The standard also requires companies to disclose in the footnotes to the financial statements information about the amount, timing, and uncertainty for the payments made for the lease agreements.
 The standard is effective for financial statements issued for annual and interim periods beginning after December 15, 2018 on a retroactive basis.
 Early adoption is permitted.
 In 2017, the Company established an implementation team to develop a plan to assess changes to processes and systems necessary to adopt the new standard.
-Adopting this new accounting standard is expected to have a material impact on the reporting of lease assets and lease liabilities on its condensed consolidated statements of financial position related to lease arrangements and is not expected to have a material impact on the condensed consolidated statements of financial position or on the results of operations or cash flows.
+The Company continues to evaluate this standard and expects to complete its analysis in the fourth quarter of 2018.
+The adoption of this new accounting standard is expected to have a material impact on the reporting of lease assets and lease liabilities on the condensed consolidated statements of financial position related to lease arrangements and is not expected to have a material impact on the condensed consolidated statements of financial position or cash flows.